 When filling instructional positions at the school level, the district school superintendent must consider nominations received from school principals of the respective schools in the school district.
 The superintendent then must make recommendations to the district school board regarding each position to be filled and the persons to fill such positions.
 The school board has discretion to approve or reject any of the superintendent's recommendations.
 Before transferring a classroom teacher from one school to another, the superintendent must consult with the principal of the receiving school and allow the principal to review the teacher's records, student performance results, and interview the teacher.
-If, in the judgment of the school principal, students would not benefit from the placement, he or she may request an alternative placement.
-However, the superintendent is not bound by the request.
-The law authorizes each school principal to refuse placement or transfer of instructional personnel by the superintendent to his or her school if the instructional personnel has a performance evaluation rating of
+If, a principal believes students would not benefit from the placement, he or she may request an alternative placement subject to the approval by the superintendent.
+However, the superintendent must accept the principal's decision to refuse placement or transfer of instructional personnel if the instructional personnel has a performance evaluation rating of needs improvement or unsatisfactory.